What is Private Equity ETF?

 #1 – Performance Overview

-As compared to the underlying index, Red Rocks Global Listed Private Equity Index (Index), The ETF has been lagging behind in terms of the growth per $10000 as on 30th September 2019 and this is due to the variation in the securities composing the two.
-The fund’s growth trajectory follows a similar pattern as that of the underlying index because most of its composition contains the same securities, however, the difference in asset allocation has not been favorable to the ETF.
+As compared to the underlying index, Red Rocks Global Listed Private Equity Index (Index), The ETF has been lagging behind in terms of the growth per $10000 as of 30th September 2019, and this is due to the variation in the securities composing the two.
+The fund’s growth trajectory follows a similar pattern as that of the underlying index because most of its composition contains the same securities; however, the difference in asset allocation has not been favorable to the ETF.

-- Total number of outstanding shares in the fund is 16.35 million having a market value of $206.5 million as on 24th December 2019
+- The total number of outstanding shares in the fund is 16.35 million having a market value of $206.5 million as of 24th December 2019

-- The price to book ratio which is calculated by dividing the market price by the book value was 1.80 as on 30th September 2019
+- The price to book ratio, which is calculated by dividing the market price by the book value, was 1.80 as of 30th September 2019

 #2 – Risk Overview